Medicines & Supplements A to Z > Dextromethorphan

 CHINESE NAME: 右美沙芬

-COMMON BRANDS IN HONG KONG: Robitussin DM (Dextromethorphan and guaifenesin), Dexcophan, Tussidex Forte
+BRAND NAME(S) IN HONG KONG: Robitussin DM (contain Dextromethorphan and Guaifenesin), Dexcophan, Tussidex Forte

 What is Dextromethorphan for?